ToastedDev/toasted.dev/src/content/blog/dear-matheus.md

 ## Chapter 1: The Backstory

-Just before the incident, I had a huge mental and physcial breakdown.
+Just before the incident, I had a huge mental and physical breakdown.
 Yes I was physically crying (this will be important later).
 This was because I did something that I currently do not want to disclose due to privacy reasons.
 [Choccy](https://youtube.com/@ChoccyStatistics) and Galvin were trying to comfort me, and I was feeling better.
 I even told Galvin what had happened because I trust him to keep it between the two of us (don't ask him to tell you though).
 Everything seemed to be going well.

 Until Matheus entered the chat.